yu-ming-chen/tp/docs/DeveloperGuide.md

 (Contributed by Wen Hao)

-This section describes the details surrounding the parsers which are responsible for converting user inputs into `Command` objects.
+This section elaborates on the details surrounding the parsers which are responsible for converting user inputs into `Command` objects.

 All user inputs are parsed by two types of parsers:
 1. Page Parsers